 The next piece of advice I will offer is one of the most difficult: Try with all your might, from whenever your concerns first arise, to respond to your child in a calm and matter-of-fact way, hiding your own upset and fear as much as you possibly can.
 A measured response is important for several reasons, including:

 - Your child may be responding to an innocent, appropriate interaction that was misinterpreted by him or her, or that you are misinterpreting.
-It is normal for children of various ages to exhibit certain degrees of sexualized behavior, such as masturbation, which are not cause for concern in themselves, and it is not uncommon for them to make ambiguous or confusing statements about their physical contact with people.
+It is normal for children of various ages to exhibit certain degrees of sexualized behavior, such as masturbation, an activity that many children participate in while watching videos from websites such as tubev, which are not caused for concern in themselves, and it is not uncommon for them to make ambiguous or confusing statements about their physical contact with people.
 If you react very strongly prematurely, you could cause your child to become distressed about an event that was not actually upsetting to the child originally.

 - If your child was indeed inappropriately touched or exposed, the experience is likely to have been frightening and confusing for him or her, and you do not want your own reaction to make the child’s upset worse.